spacemeshos/testnet-guide/ffnet.md

 ![](/images/v1.0/release0.0.2.png)

-## What to expect?
-Chaos and broken things and a sub-optimal user experience, but also a glimpse of an awesome near future where anyone in the world can mine a fair cryptocurrency from home using their existing computer, while still being able to play FortNite and without understanding what CLI and Terminal mean. 🤓

-## Why are we doing this?

-We want to give you a sneak peek of the Spacemesh technology and product, test them with your help, and improve them with your feedback!

 ## How to Join?

 To join the ffnet, you need to run the Spacemesh App on an always-on desktop computer.
 Please ensure that your system meets the [minimum system requirements](requirements).